This page was last updated on March 9th, 2022

-In this post, you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively.
+The country has finally openend up for travel again after the pandemic.
+In this post you'll find a current list of popular events, important dates, and school holidays in Holland to help you plan your trip more effectively for 2022.

 You might want to travel to Holland precisely because of the events below, but if you don't, it's good to know about them too.
-That way you can adjust your travel plans and you might want to plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.
+That way you can adjust your travel plans and plan around these dates — saving yourself (a lot of) money in the process, since hotel rates rise significantly during these events.

 Table of content:

-This article contains affiliate links to products and services we love, which we may make a commission from at no cost to you.
+This article contains affiliate links to products and services I love, which I may make a commission from at no cost to you.

 March 24st - May 15th, 2022: Flower Season